 While the rules for this vary depending on where you live, you should contact the station to find out the proper procedure before just driving down there with a bag of weapons.
 If you’re worried that you could get in trouble for even possessing or moving the guns, take a wild guess as to what we suggest you should do.
 Yep, check with a lawyer first.

-Have we said “check with a lawyer” enough times in this article?
-That’s because where guns are concerned, it really is a good idea, in any but the simplest of situations.
+Have we said “check with a lawyer” enough times?
+That’s because when guns are concerned, it really is a good idea in almost all situations.

 - All You Need To Know About Advance DirectivesWhen you can’t make health decisions for yourself, this is the north star...Read more